khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/colors.md

 ## Transparency

 Transparency is used only to indicate hover and active states within themes.
-Each theme has its own series of four transparencies to utilize with alpha levels ranging from 0.02 to 0.08.
+Each theme has a series of four transparencies to utilize alpha levels ranging from 0.02 to 0.08.
     <div class="distributed palette neutral m-b-6">
       <div class="color">
         <div class="color-overview t-gray-a-02 p-t-3 p-r-5 p-b-3 p-l-5">